vladimir19661966/documentation/content/developer/tutorials/server_framework_101/08_inheritance.rst

 tmp

-.. todo:: inherit from mail.tread mixin and add a chatter
+.. todo: inherit from mail.tread mixin and add a chatter
+.. todo: self.env._context

 ----